Ox Baker: Early life

 Baker was an accomplished high school athlete in his adopted hometown of Waterloo, Iowa, but he quit school.
-Later he began wrestling to provide financial support to his family, having married and had children at a young age.
+Later, he began wrestling to provide financial support to his family, having married and had children at a young age.

 Professional wrestling career

+Early career

-Baker was trained by Buddy Austin, Pat O'Connor, and Bob Geigel, and debuted in 1964.
+Baker was trained by Buddy Austin, Pat O'Connor, and Bob Geigel.
+He then had his debut in 1964.
 As time went on, he was winning a majority of his matches by knockout caused by the Heart Punch; he later renamed the move the Hurt Punch when Stan Stasiak, from whom Baker adopted the move, objected.
 Initially debuting as a kind, horn-rimmed-glasses-wearing country simpleton, Baker later turned into a villain.

-He was known for his unique look with his shaved head and black bushy moustache and eyebrows and ability to cut a promo.
-He was also famous for wearing T-shirts to the ring, declaring himself "The Great Heart Puncher".
+In 1967 Baker worked for the World Wide Wrestling Federation (WWWF) as The Friendly Arkansas Ox.
+In his first appearance there, Baker teamed with Armand Hussein in a handicap match versus Gorilla Monsoon.
+Later on, Baker went to fight in different promotions through North America, including Stampede Wrestling in Canada, the World Wrestling Council in Puerto Rico, and the United States–based American Wrestling Association throughout the 1970s.

+1970's

+On June 13, 1971, Baker and his partner the Claw were wrestling in an AWA Midwest Tag Team Championship tag team match against Alberto Torres and "Cowboy" Bob Ellis in Verdigre, Nebraska.
+Torres died shortly after the match with the cause determined to be a result of heart disease.
+This was worked into an angle in which Baker's Heart Punch was blamed to reinforce Baker's wrestling heel persona.
+On August 1, 1972, Baker lost to Ray Gunkel.
+Following the match, Gunkel also died; his death has been variously attributed to a blood clot, which led to a heart attack or simply to heart disease.
+Again, the death was worked into Baker's character, and in 1974, a riot erupted in Cleveland, Ohio, when Baker continually Heart Punched his opponent Ernie Ladd after the match was finished.